couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

-If Couchbase Server identifies that a rebalance is required, either through explicit addition or removal, or through a failover, then the cluster is in a **Unhandled:** `[:unknown-tag :firstterm]` state.
+If Couchbase Server identifies that a rebalance is required, either through explicit addition or removal, or through a failover, then the cluster is in a `pending rebalance` state.
 This does not affect the cluster operation, it merely indicates that a rebalance operation is required to move the cluster into its configured state.
 To start a rebalance:

  * **Using the Web Console**

-   Within the `Manage Server Nodes` area of the Couchbase Administration Web Console, a cluster pending a rebalance operation will have enabled the **Unhandled:** `[:unknown-tag :guibutton]` button.
+   Within the `Manage Server Nodes` area of the Couchbase Administration Web Console, a cluster pending a rebalance operation will have enabled the `Rebalance` button.

    ![](images/admin-tasks-rebalance-starting-console.png)